-Normally, doctors and other health care providers for their patients in person at a facility such as a medical office, clinic, or hospital.
+Normally, doctors and other health care providers care for their patients in person at a facility such as a medical office, clinic, or hospital.
 But thanks to computers, smartphones, and other new digital technologies, medical professionals can now diagnose, treat, and oversee their patients' care virtually.

 Telehealth is defined as the delivery of health care services at a distance through the use of technology.
 It can include everything from conducting medical visits over the computer, to monitoring patients' vital signs remotely.
 Its definition is broader than that of telemedicine, which only includes the remote delivery of health care.
 Telehealth also includes the training and continuing education of medical professionals.